Mark Porter (racing driver)

-Mark "Didley" Porter (2 October 1974 – 8 October 2006) was a New Zealand racing driver who competed in the Fujitsu V8 Supercar touring car racing series in Australia.
+Mark Robert "Didley" Porter (2 October 1974 – 8 October 2006) was a New Zealand racing driver who competed in the Fujitsu V8 Supercar touring car racing series in Australia.

 His V8 Supercar series debut was in a Ford Falcon at Wakefield Park in 2002, and he debuted in the Bathurst 1000 the same year.

 Racing death

 In the 2006 Fujitsu V8 Supercar Series, Porter drove a Hyundai/Hydraulink sponsored Holden VZ Commodore for the M-Sport team.
 Porter was third in the championship point standings after 14 races of the 18 race season, when the competition moved to the Mount Panorama Circuit in Bathurst, New South Wales for a weekend of races in the Fujitsu and other series.

 During the race on Friday 6 October 2006, Porter clipped a wall, causing him to lose control of his car in a curve, coming to a stop sideways on the track, with his driver's side facing the oncoming cars.
 A number of cars evaded Porter's stalled vehicle before Chris Alajajian's car connected with the tail of Porter's.
 Driver David Clark approached the scene at 180 km/h then slid his own car sideways, with his front right side crumpling the driver's side of Porter's passenger compartment.
 Both Porter and Clark were unconscious and critically injured when the safety marshals arrived.
 The race was cancelled and all other racing events were suspended for two hours.

 Porter was taken by ambulance to Bathurst Base Hospital and later that day airlifted to Royal Prince Alfred Hospital in Sydney with serious head and chest injuries.
 Porter died in the late afternoon of Sunday 8 October 2006.
 He was survived by his wife Adrienne and his (then) two-year-old son Flynn.